Slavery and Confederate Railroads

 How essential were slaves to the Confederate railroads?

-Slaves were required by Confederate railroad construction (i.e. the Piedmont Railroad and others) because of the great scarcity of white labor in the South throughout the war.
+Slaves were required for Confederate railroad construction (i.e. the Piedmont Railroad and others) because of the great scarcity of white labor in the South throughout the war.
 You cannot read the historical record without being struck by the number of times writers complain of a shortage of manpower for the army, industry, railroads, food production, etc. Slaves filled in for the missing whites in railroad construction.

 Likewise, slaves filled in for missing whites in track maintenance and the menial train jobs (brakeman, fireman, station labor).
 In late 1864, the Atlantic & Gulf RR reported 350 slaves working on the track, as train hands and in warehouses.